isotronic/josephbouqdib.com/README.md

-# bouqdib.com
+# joseph.bouqdib.com

 This is the repository for my personal website.

 ## About

 My personal website is built on Gatsby using TypeScript, React, and Tailwind CSS.
-You can use this repo as a starting point for your project.
+Feel free to use this repo as a starting point for your project.

 ## Technologies Used